-■ NOTE: Arctic Cat does not recommend studding a track with a lug greater than 1.6 in.
-(40.6 mm).
+■ NOTE: Arctic Cat does not recommend studding a track greater than a 1.6-in (40.6 mm) lug.

 ■ NOTE: Stud installation can be performed by the snowmobile owner if qualified to do so.
 If the owner does not feel qualified, take the snowmobile to an authorized Arctic Cat Snowmobile dealer for this service.
 This service is at the discretion and expense of the snowmobile owner.